hackclub/blot/docs/SUBMISSION_CRITERIA.md

 - **Your artwork must be generative.** You should have some variables at the top that are controlled by randomness functions such as `bt.randIntInRange()` that change the artwork

-- **Your artwork should be drawable by Blot**, which means it shouldn't excessively cross a certain area multiple times
+- **Your artwork should be drawable by Blot**, which means it shouldn't excessively cross a certain area multiple times.
+The general guideline is that crossing over one point any more than 5 times will rip the paper.

-- **Your artwork should not rely on color.** Unfortunately, Blot doesn't have multi-color capabilities yet.
+- **Your artwork should not rely on the fill option.** (This includes color or filling with black) Unfortunately, Blot doesn't understand the fill option yet.
 Maybe you can be the first to add it!
+In the mean time, you can use thin stripes to effectively shade an area.

 ## Submitting
 If you feel like your art piece meets these requirements, you can find the submission instructions **[here.](https://github.com/hackclub/blot/blob/main/docs/GET_A_BLOT.md)**